mekanii/ESU/design-controller.md

 ```

 ###### Global Variables
-- `volatile uint32_t index`:
+- `volatile uint32_t index`
   <br>This variable keeps track of the current index in the sine wave lookup table.
 It is marked as `volatile` because it is modified within an interrupt service routine (ISR), ensuring the compiler does not optimize it away.
-- `float scaleFactor`:
+- `float scaleFactor`
   <br>This variable determines the amplitude of the PWM signal.
 It is initialized to 0, meaning the PWM output will be off until changed by user input.
 ```cpp
 volatile uint32_t index = 0;
 float scaleFactor = 0.0;